captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Wow that’s good.
 ---
 ## LISSETTE:
-I told you!
+I told you Pete!
 ---
 See what happens
 ---
-when you remain open to possibility Pete?
+when you remain open to possibilities?
 ---
 ## PETER:
 I do see.